janicemv/stargate/README.md

 - Click on the name of the star to go to its dedicated page
 - Constellation Magic: This code gathers information for each star and shows their references.
-- Soon: Will also show stellar glyphs and organized keywords.
+- Shows stellar glyphs and keywords of each star of that constellation

 ![Constellation page](/resources/images/screenshots/constellation-view.PNG)